-Dr. Osha Lynette Smith is a recent graduate of Walden and has earned her Doctorate degree in Reading and Literacy Leadership.
+Dr. Osha Lynette Smith recently graduated from Walden and earned her Doctorate degree in Reading and Literacy Leadership from Walden University.
 Her dissertation was titled "Content Area Teacher Perspectives on Integrating Literacy Strategies".
-Dr. Smith is currently in her second year as a Post-doctoral Fellow for the Richard C. Riley School of Education at Walden University, under the supervision of Dr. Amy White.
-In this capacity Dr. Smith has taught READ 6708 for two semesters and is currently working with Kelly Kelly as a SME.
+Dr. Smith has completed two years as a Post-doctoral Fellow in the first cohort for the Richard C. Riley School of Education at Walden University under the supervision of Dr. Amy White.
+In this capacity, Dr. Smith has taught READ 6708, READ 6609, READ 6718, READ 6605, READ 6708, READ 6610, READ 6718, READ 6707, MSED 6160, MSED 6190, and MSED 6185 and has worked with Kelly Kelly as a Subject Matter Expert (SME).

-Apart from Walden University, Dr. Smith teaches seventh grade academic literacy at a suburban middle school in Harrisburg, Pennsylvania and is a certified Reading Specialist.
-Teaching is her second career, and she has been a teacher for 17 years.
-Prior to teaching, Dr. Smith worked in state government and facilitated training for adults for 24 years.
-In addition, she is an Adjunct Professor for Penn State University in Harrisburg, where she teaches a graduate course titled Teaching Reading through the Content Areas.
+Apart from Walden University, Dr. Smith has taught seventh-grade academic literacy at a suburban middle school in Harrisburg, Pennsylvania, and is a certified Reading Specialist.
+Teaching is her second career, and she has been a teacher for 18 years.
+Dr. Smith retired from teaching public school on January 5, 2021.
+Before teaching, Dr. Smith worked in state government and facilitated the training of adults for 24 years.
+In addition, she was an Adjunct Professor for Penn State University in Harrisburg, where she taught a graduate course titled Teaching Reading through the Content Areas.
+Dr. Smith retired from Penn State on January 5, 2021.
+She is a recent widow after losing her husband to Pancreatic Cancer on January 8, 2021.